apache/arrow/docs/source/cpp/streaming_execution.rst

 .. _stream_execution_table_source_docs:

-In the previous example, :ref:`source node <stream_execution_source_docs>`, a source node was used to input the data and the node expected data to be fed using a generator.
-But in developing application much easier and to enable performance optimization, the :class:`arrow::compute::TableSourceNodeOptions` can be used.
+In the previous example, :ref:`source node <stream_execution_source_docs>`, a source node was used to input the data.
+But when developing an application, if the data is already in memory as a table, it is much easier, and more performant to use :class:`arrow::compute::TableSourceNodeOptions`.
 Here the input data can be passed as a ``std::shared_ptr<arrow::Table>`` along with a ``max_batch_size``.
+The ``max_batch_size`` is to break up large record batches so that they can be processed in parallel.
-The objetive of the ``max_batch_size`` is to enable the user to tune the performance given the nature of vivid workloads.
-Another important fact is that the streaming execution engine will use the ``max_batch_size`` as execution batch size.
-And it is important to note that the output batches from an execution plan doesn't get merged to form larger batches when an inserted table has smaller batch size.
+It is important to note that the table batches will not get merged to form larger batches when the source table has a smaller batch size.

 Example of using ``table_source``